Meychi/neutral-dark-gray/README.md

     - `Menu` > `Help` > `More troubleshoot information` > `Profile Folder` > `Open Folder`
 4. Copy `chrome` directory to you profile folder
 5. Restart Firefox

+## Notes

+Tested on Mac and Windows 11 in dark mode with Firefox v131.